 Oh, how I love fabric.
 The colours, the textures, the limitless options…

 When I started our living room makeover back in September, the vision was to lighten and brighten the space, while maintaining some warmth to get us through the winter months.
 Already having a taupe sofa and chair upholstered in a chunky chenille fabric (that we plan on keeping for a few more years), meant there were some limitations as to what would work in the room for pillows, drapery and an ottoman.

 Of course, layering other neutrals in the space would work, but I was craving some colour too.
 A safe bet for me is anything in the blue-green family.
 I’ve loved those colours for as long as I can remember.
 So, a cup of coffee (or two) later, I was finally able to settle on these gorgeous fabrics…

-I decided to kick off this living room fabric challenge by recovering an ottoman I picked up at a thrift shop for $3 in the summer.
+I decided to kick off this living room fabric challenge by recovering a square ottoman I picked up at a thrift shop for $3 in the summer.
 When I brought it home, my husband and son thought I’d fallen off my rocker, but I could see beyond the faded/stained plaid fabric and missing buttons.
 All it needed was some TLC.
 (And, yes, that’s still the sub floor!
 Hardwood is coming.)